 Not only are options such as DNAlysis cheaper, but Dr. Golding believes that testing also allows consumers to ascertain where their weak links are with regard to their health.
 As someone who sees patients every day, he views genetic testing as hugely beneficial.
 It helps him to provide his patients with the necessary information that they need to better their health.

 The best part about nutrigenomics testing results is the fact that there is something you can do to fix the results.
+Just like paternity tests, you can purchase a nutrigenomics test in the comfort of your own home.

 The video interview with the panelists contains the full dialogue of this interview and you can watch it below.